saikiran0204/parspec/README.md

 ### 1. **Flask with Flask-SQLAlchemy**
 - Used Flask-SQLAlchemy for easy ORM-based database interaction.
-- Considered using an async ORM like Tortoise but opted for SQLAlchemy's async support for better compatibility.
+- Considered using an async ORM like Tortoise but opted for SQLAlchemy's support for better compatibility.

 ### 2. **Background Queue for Order Processing**
 - Used Python’s built-in `queue.Queue` to process orders asynchronously.
 - Considered Celery but avoided it for simplicity and fewer dependencies.

-### 3. **Asynchronous Metrics Endpoint**
-- Used `asyncio` and `run_in_executor` to allow database queries to be executed asynchronously, preventing blocking behavior.

 ---